miningape/computas-challenge/README.md

 - FILE to file: `yarn start --from input.txt --to output.txt --offset 1` Writes the ciphered contents of `input.txt` to `output.txt` using an offset of 1.
 - ALPHABET: `yarn start "Hello, World!" --alphabet aeiou` Outputs `"Hillu, Wurld!"` to stdout.
 This is because only characters in the alphabet are ciphered, all other characters are passed directly to the output.
 - ALPHABET: `yarn start "Hello, World!" --alphabet vowels.txt` Same as above if `vowels.txt` contains only `aeiou`.
+- ENCRYPT/DECRYPT `yarn start "Hello, World!" -o 3 | yarn start -o -3` Prints `"Hello, World!"` to stdout since we cipher in one direction then in the opposite.

 ## Possible extensions